LuckFire/amoled-cord/README.md

-# AMOLED-Cord
+# AMOLED-Cord (in dev)
 A theme that's nice on your eyes, lights out baby.

-## NOTICE: This theme is currently in dev, aka some shit is probably not fully themed yet.
-If you notice something not themed, please make an issue request if you find something (same applies if something is broken).

 # Previews
 ![Preview](./Previews/ChatPreview.png)

 # Installation

+# In-Dev
+This theme is still in dev, meaning that it's still being made.
+I need to finish updating the source (https://github.com/LuckFire/Theme-Source) to make everything themed before fully releasing.
+If you notice anything not themed, make an issue request and I'll get to it ASAP.